PennyLaneAI/catalyst/paper/paper.md

 documentation and tutorials are available on our online documentation\footnote {https://docs.pennylane.ai/projects/catalyst}.

+# Discussion and future work

+The Catalyst hybrid compilation stack as presented here provides an end-to-end infrastructure to explore next-generation dynamic hybrid quantum-classical algorithms, by allowing for workflows that support compressed representation of large, highly structured quantum algorithms by intertwining classical control flow with quantum operations, as well as mid-circuit measurements with arbitrary classical processing and feedforward.

+The Catalyst software stack will continue to be developed alongside research, algorith, and hardware needs, with potential future work including support for quantum hardware control systems, building out a library of MLIR quantum compilation passes for optimizing quantum circuits (without unrolling classical control structure), and explorations of dynamic quantum error mitigation and proof-of-concept error correction experiments.

 Quantum software is driving many new results and ideas in quantum computing research, and the PennyLane framework has already been used in a number of scientific publications [@delgado2021variational; @wierichs2021general] and educational materials [@demos].
 By enabling researchers to scale up their ideas and